ChonkyBadger/BadgerEssentials/README.md

 In the displayElements section of the config file, you are able to change properties of text which is displayed on screen.
 For example, the x and y position of the aop.
 **textAllignment:** 0 = Center | 1 = Left | 2 = Right.
+**colours:** This chooses the primary and secondary colour of the display elements using fiveM colour codes.

 ### "commands"
 Here, you can edit properties of commands.